FIWARE/tutorials.Historic-Context-Flume/README.md

 | ES_JAVA_OPTS     | `-Xmx256m -Xms256m` | Setting JVM heap size.
 It is not recommended in production environment. |
 | ELASTIC_PASSWORD | `changeme`          | Password for the PostgreSQL database user.                              |

+> [!NOTE]
-> :information_source: **Note:** Passing the Password in plain text environment variables like this is a security risk.
+>  Passing the Password in plain text environment variables like this is a security risk.
 > Whereas this is acceptable practice in a tutorial, for a production environment, you can avoid this risk by applying
 > [Docker Secrets](https://blog.docker.com/2017/02/docker-secrets-management/)